 - Will I be able to speak with someone who decides about my detox regimen, once admitted to the clinic?

 This is your opportunity to make sure your key sticking points, triggers, and recurring issues, are factored in, and will get appropriate attention during your stay.
-It's worth making the effort here.
+Any input at this stage will likely pay dividends later.

 - How do I make sure I stay on track during treatment?